heptarch/heptarch.github.io/drafts/tarkovsky.md

 <!-- www.silenocheloni.com -->
 <!-- http://nostalghia.com/TheTopics/MartyrologCmp.html -->

-managed by his son Andrei and the ambiguous functionaries in his employ.
-Andrei was in Mykonos for the summer, and his instruction, when they arrived, were perhaps garbled by intermediaries: "Categorize by year---anomalies---1097."
-I did not understand, nor did my supervisor, a Tarkovsky scholar at the Vernon Centre.
 At the Institute, the retired semiotician, the cinematographer, the three administrative assistants, the Portuguese graduate student on an EU fellowship---all had strong and incompatible opinions.
 In the end, I decided on a simple formula: go through the material,